 If you’re on the hunt for a new intranet for your organisation, you’ve likely experienced how truly complex the search can be.

-There are options of on premise or in the cloud, features to compare and integrations to consider.
+There are options of on premise or in the cloud, features to compare and integrations to consider - among the many things to consider for your intranet to be successful.
 But one of the single biggest deciding factors of whether your implementation will be a success or not is your choice of intranet platform providers.

 Here are the six essential factors to consider when making your choice.

 When implemented correctly and with care, a modern intranet can provide substantial benefits for your organisation; as such, you won’t want to risk working with an unreliable or inexperienced intranet provider.
 It’s important to ask how long the platform provider has been in business and to search for testimonials from their current and past clients.

 Ask the intranet provider about similar organisations to yours that they work with, and the results of similar implementations within your industry.
 A reputable intranet provider will have the evidence to back up their expertise.

 A trustworthy provider will also be able to provide you with client references for you to call and pose your own questions to.

 Just as every organisation is different, so are its needs when it comes to implementing an intranet.
 You’ll want to feel confident that your intranet provider has the ability to customise the content management system (CMS) platform that is used to manage the intranet to suit the way your organisation runs.

 Some providers will offer an out-of-the-box solution with customisation only to the branding and colour scheme, while others will let you build a solution completely from scratch to suit your needs.
 An intranet platform provider such as Elcom offers a middle ground between the two; an out-of-the-box CMS, with the ability to custom build extra functionality and tailor solutions to suit your needs.